-The automotive industry is generally subject to market fluctuations, which can, for example, be influenced by trends in the global financial market as well as turbulence in the euro zone.
+The automotive industry is generally subject to market fluctuations, which can, for example, be influenced by trends in the global financial market as well as turbulence in the eurozone.
+The global financial and consumer crises of 2008 and 2009 had a strong impact on vehicle sales in Europe and the US, and therefore also on SMP's call-off volumes.
+Although the market has now fully recovered, a recurrence of such an event cannot be ruled out.
 The economic development of the "BRIC" countries plays an important role in the global growth of global car sales.
 However, social, infrastructural, economic and political developments in these regions are difficult to predict.

 There is also always a latent risk of declining call-offs from the Volkswagen Group, BMW and Daimler as a result of the accusations of manipulation relating to the emissions figures for diesel vehicles.
 We also see this latent risk with respect to Porsche on account of new exhaust testing cycles/processes.
-There already was a noticeable decline in revenue with our customers as a result of this in fiscal year 2018/19, a sharp drop in the unit sales figures for the vehicle models that we supply (even a temporary one) could have a noticeable impact on our planned targets.
+In fiscal year 2019/20, our customers already recorded noticeable decreases in revenue.
+A sharp drop in the unit sales figures for the vehicle models that we supply (even a temporary one) could have a noticeable impact on our planned targets.
 We nevertheless assume that this risk with respect to our planning should be limited.

-SMP AE's business in Germany also depends on the trends in the US and the BRIC countries on account of the high volume of vehicle exports from Europe to those regions.
+SMP's business in Germany also depends on the trends in the US and the BRIC countries on account of the high volume of vehicle exports from Europe to those regions.
 The resurgence of protectionism, which is currently becoming apparent in the US with the announcement of increased import tariffs on passenger cars from Europe as well as the UK's exit from the EU, puts jobs at risk in the German automotive industry and therefore also at SMP.

 The corona crisis is currently determining the market environment and is leading to restrictions, measures and changes in behavior due to the crisis management measures of governments and companies worldwide, which in turn is significantly influencing market demand, particularly for cars.
 Temporary discontinuation of production has been the result.
-The duration of the recovery of production, rebounding demand for automotives and a stable start-up of supply chains are the current uncertainty factors that make it difficult to pursue planned, routine operations and also entail existential risks for companies.
+The duration of the recovery of production, rebounding demand for automobiles and a stable start-up of supply chains are the current uncertainty factors that make it difficult to pursue planned, routine operations and also entail existential risks for companies.
 Therefore, a top priority for companies is to secure their viability and liquidity.
-The collapse of the automotive market triggered by the coronavirus poses a high risk for fiscal year 2020/2021 with an associated difficulty in reliably forecasting when the market conditions will normalize again.
+The collapse of the automotive market triggered by the coronavirus poses a high risk for fiscal year 2020/21, combined with the difficulty to reliably forecast the time when the market conditions will normalize again.

-In the current market environment the aforementioned risks to the projected business are therefore to be classified as moderate to high in terms of both their likelihood of occurrence and their impact on SMP AE.
+In the current market environment the aforementioned risks to the projected business are therefore to be classified as moderate to high in terms of both their likelihood of occurrence and their impact on SMP.